07 Jan Visiting Reykjavik & The Blue Lagoon In Iceland

 When we finally arrived in Reykjavik we deplaned outside.
 OMG!!
 No better way to get you braced for the arctic cold.
 The ride to our hotel was an hour long.
 The roads are completely deserted and very few street lights.
 Talk about scared to break down out there.
 We arrived at the hotel, have breakfast and get some sleep.
 There is a 4 hour time difference from eastern standard time so I still needed to rest.
 I was beyond thankful my layover was 48 hours so I didn’t have to rush and do everything in one day.
 I booked the lagoon for the next day so I could explore what was in close proximity to me.

 The strange thing about Iceland is the sun didn’t even come up until 9:30am.
-Actually, I wouldn’t say sun more like a dim gray light.
+Actually, I wouldn’t say sun, more like a dim gray light.
 I never saw the sun the entire time I was there.
 Downtown Reykjavik reminded me of a little town that was built on top of a table.
 The cute buildings and lava rocks that covered the streets were all so breathtaking.
 I ate fresh salmon and vegetables on a skewer.
 It was divine.
 After dinner, I ventured into some of the cute gift shops that were overflowing with Puffin souvenirs.
-I had to grab something for my girls before I left.
+I must say this layover is the most expensive to date.
+Iceland is pretty pricey.
+I did still grab something for my girls before I left.